-- 49. (1) Despite any provision of this Act or any other law, but subject to the regulations, a micromanufacturer that holds a registration for a category of registration contemplated in section 27(a)(ii), may sell the liquor produced by he, she or it- - (a) to any registered person or bona fide tourist; and - (b) for consumption on and off the registered premises, as prescribed. - (2) A micromanufacturer may be registered for-
+- 49. (1) Despite any provision of this Act or any other law, but subject to the regulations, a micromanufacturer that holds a registration for a category of registration 15 contemplated in section 27(a)(ii), may sell the liquor produced by him, her or it- - (a) to any registered person; and - (b) directly to the public for consumption on and off the registered premises, as prescribed. - (2) A micromanufacturer may be registered for-

-(a) manufacture and sale of its product on separate premises; and

-(b) manufacture and sale or manufacture or sale, as the case may be, on more than one premises:
+- (a) manufacture and sale of its product on separate premises; and - (b) manufacture and sale or manufacture or sale, as the case may be, on more than one premises: